repub/DLC_statistical_guides/docs/R/two-way-ANOVA.md

 # Two-way Analysis of Variance (ANOVA<sup>2</sup>)

- For data sets with two factors the ANOVA<sup>2</sup> can be a powerful statistical tool when the data meets the following assumptions:

--   The data are continuous,
--   randomly sampled from the population,
--   approximately normally distributed,
--   and have equal variances between the groups.

  For this example we will use a data set from [STAT 414 Introduction to Mathematical Statistics](https://online.stat.psu.edu/stat415/lesson/14/14.1) where a